-Career: Mark was previously Chairman, Group Chief Executive and President of AIA Group Limited ('AIA') and prior to AIA he was Group Chief Executive of Prudential plc.
-Mark previously served as a non-executive Director of the Court of the Bank of England and as an Independent non-executive Director of Goldman Sachs Group.
+Career: Mark was previously Chairman, Group Chief Executive and President of AIA Group Limited ('AIA'), and prior to AIA he was Group Chief Executive of Prudential plc.
+Mark previously served as a non-executive Director of the Court of the Bank of England and as an independent non-executive Director of Goldman Sachs Group.

-External appointments: Non-executive Chair of Discovery Limited, Supporting Chair of Chapter Zero, Member of the UK Investment Council, Member of the Advisory Group on Trade Finance to the International Chamber of Commerce, Member of the Trade Advisory Group on Financial Services to the UK Government's Department for International Trade, Member of the Asia Business Council, Chair of the Multinational Chairman's Group, Co-Chair of the Indian B20 Taskforce on Financial Inclusion for Economic Empowerment, Director, Peterson Institute for International Finance and Member of the Asia Society Board of Trustees.
+External appointments: Non-executive Chairman of Discovery Limited, Supporting Chair of Chapter Zero, member of the UK Investment Council, member of the Advisory Group on Trade Finance to the International Chamber of Commerce, member of the Trade Advisory Group on Financial Services to the UK Government's Department for International Trade, member of the Asia Business Council, member of Hong Kong's Chief Executive's Advisory Council on Economic Development, member of the Investment Advisory Council of the Supreme National Investment Committee of the Kingdom of Saudi Arabia, Chairman of the Multinational Chairman's Group, Director, Peterson Institute for International Economics, Director, Institute of International Finance, Asia Society Global Board of Trustees, International Advisory Council of the China National Financial Regulatory Administration, Hong Kong Academy of Finance International Council of Advisors, member of the Asia Global Institute.
+International Business Leaders' Advisory Council to the Mayor of Beijing - Adviser to the Mayor and International Business Leaders' Advisory Council to the Mayor of Shanghai - Adviser to the Mayor.
 Reasons for re-election: Mark has a wealth of leadership experience within financial services in Asia and the UK, through his roles with Prudential and AIA.
 His knowledge of our markets and extensive experience as a leader, non-executive Director and Chairman, in addition to his geographical and stakeholder insights, position him well to lead the Board.